 In this work, the principles learned while working with the horse apply to all other relationships, with both humans and animals.
 These sound relationship principles hold true across all contexts.
 Once we’ve internalized them, they can provide us with a source of inner guidance to help us navigate whatever situations arise.

 Natural Lifemanship 101: A good principle is a good principle no matter where it is applied.
 In other words, whether the context is therapy, learning, horsemanship, parenting, marriage, or team building at work, the guiding ideas are the same.
 For example, self-awareness and self-regulation are crucial to the health of every relationship.
-And as you read each new principle introduced in this article, you might pause to consider how it applies to relationships you’ve experienced—and how it might offer guidance for navigating any challenges in your life.
+As you read each new principle introduced in this article, you might pause to consider how it applies to relationships you’ve experienced—and how it might offer guidance for navigating any challenges in your life.

 The story of one horse in my care illustrates the transformative power of connection.
 I worked with him over the course of several months and saw his wellbeing and pattern of relating to humans completely change for the better.
 The principles of Natural Lifemanship guided my approach, in a way that went far beyond any traditional horsemanship training.